Kurdistan Democratic Party: KRG and self-rule

 As the Iraqi Army re-took Kirkuk and the other southernmost Kurdish areas, while the American and European air forces prevented further encroachment, the KDP-PUK led Kurdistan Front was compelled to, once again, negotiate an autonomy deal with Saddam Hussein.
-Masud Barzani and Jalal Talabani negotiated, and acted, as separate leaders.
+Masoud Barzani and Jalal Talabani negotiated, and acted, as separate leaders.
 Barzani continued to insist upon Kirkuk, while Talabani, deeply sceptical of any of Saddam's promises, warned against signing any agreement that would not demand international recognition.
 This disunity weakened the Kurdish position, and Saddam preferred to deal with Barzani.

 Negotiations stalled, and Saddam strengthened his position by isolating the Kurdish region, cutting off all imports and exports leading up to a harsh winter.
 Kurds began to demonstrate against both Saddam and the ineffectiveness of their leaders, chanting "We want bread and butter, not Saddam and not the Kurdistan Front!"
-Masud Barzani stated: "Our governing process is paralyzed.... there is a crisis in the Kurdistan Front."
+Masoud Barzani stated: "Our governing process is paralyzed.... there is a crisis in the Kurdistan Front."

 The isolation gave the Kurdish leadership the chance to hold elections, without Baghdad's interference.
 Thus in May 1992, the first Kurdish democratic elections in history took place.
 The election campaigning had little to do with ideology, and was mostly about loyalty to either tribe or Peshmerga group (KDP or PUK).
-Indeed, some groups literally sold their votes to one of the two leading parties.
+Indeed, certain factions even sold their votes to one of the two leading parties.
 The PUK espoused a slightly more robust form of self-government, but the results accorded basically to each party's territorial control.
 The KDP won 51 of the available 100 seats, with the PUK winning the remaining 49.
-For all its incompetence and occasional instances of fraud and vote-selling, the election was nevertheless an historic, milestone event.